High-Sensitivity Optical Detection of Electron-Nuclear Spin Clusters in Diamond: N NMR in the NV state

 In this part, we study ODMNR under 10~mW of continuous-wave laser power.
 At this power level, the laser does not fully polarize the NV center in the $\ket{0_e}$ state so that nuclear spin transitions in the electronic states $\ket{\pm 1_e}$ can be detected without applying microwave \cite{smeltzer_pra} (See SM, section IV).

 Fig. \ref{ODNMR}-a) shows the NV PL as a function of RF drive frequency up to 14.4 MHz, featuring many sharp peaks.
 The first one, indicated by a downward pointing arrow, is close to $\gamma_n B=521$ kHz under a magnetic field of 487~G. Thus, this peak may be attributed to the $^{13}$C NMR transitions in the $\ket{0_e}$ state.
 This will be confirmed in the next section.
-The other most pronounced peaks are associated to $^{14}$N spins in the three NV$^-$ center electronic states.
-The $^{14}$N nucleus of the NV center has a spin $I = 1$.
-In the presence of a magnetic field \( {\bf B} = B_z {\bf e_z} \), the transition frequencies of the two nuclear spin transitions in the $\ket{0_e}$ state are
+The other most pronounced peaks {have already been reported} \cite{Jarmola_1, lourette2023}, and are associated to $^{14}$N spins in the three NV$^-$ center electronic states.